-There's no need to turn off NAT; it just will not be used because the router will not use the external WAN interface.
+There's no need to turn off NAT; it just will not be used because the router will not be using the external WAN interface.

-3. To allow the Controller to receive software updates, specify the default route through the main network router and the DNS server address in the Controller network settings.
+3. To allow the Controller to receive software updates, set the default route through the main network router and the DNS server address in the Controller network settings.

-On the 'Internet safety' page in the DNS servers section click 'Add a DNS server'.
+On the 'Internet safety' page, click 'Add a DNS server' in the DNS servers section.

-In the 'DNS server address' field, type in the IP address of the DNS server (in our example it's a public DNS server from Google: 126.96.36.199) and then click 'Save'.
+In the 'DNS server address' field, type in the IP address of the DNS server (in our example, it's a public DNS server from Google: 220.127.116.11) and then click 'Save'.

-4. On devices that will act as Wi-Fi Extenders, use the 'Reset' button on the case to reset to factory settings.
-Then switch the devices to Extender Mode and in this mode do not set an administrator password in the web interface.
+4. On devices that will act as Wi-Fi extenders, use the Reset button on the case to reset to factory settings.
+Then switch the devices to Extender Mode, and in this mode, do not set the administrator password in the web interface.

-5. Connect the Controller and Extenders to the main router network and make sure that all Extenders receive IP addresses from the main router network.
+5. Connect the Controller and extenders to the main router's network and make sure that all extenders receive IP addresses from the main router's network.

-6. On the Controller, perform the acquisition of the Extenders into the Wi-Fi System.
+6. On the Controller, acquire extenders into the Wi-Fi System.

-If the above conditions are met, the software versions on the devices are the same, and there should be no problems with Extender acquisition.
+If the above conditions are met, the software versions on the devices are the same, and there will be no problems with extender acquisition.